d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 | **Predicted Fraud** | Happy bank.
 Happy Customer.
 No money lost.| Happy bank.
 Angry customer.
 No money lost.|
 | **Predited Not Fraud** | Angry bank.
 Angry customer. **Money lost.**| Happy bank.
 Happy customer.
 No money lost. |

-Here is you are a bank you want to avoid where you predicted no fraud but there is fraude.
+Here is you are a bank you want to avoid where you predicted no fraud but there is fraud.
 Bank is ok with more false positive than false negatives as that reduces their exposure to fraud.
 We'll look closely at *recall*.

 Example: is email spam?